-10. The appellant has not explained why she considers the enforcement notice was not properly served.
+- 11. The appellant states that the enforcement notice was not addressed to her personally and that the post code on the address was wrong.
+The accompanying letter also stated that the notice was to take effect on 19 January 2018 whereas the enforcement notice states that it was due to come into effect on 19 February 2018. - 12.
 Nevertheless, she received a copy of the notice and an appeal on ground (e) would only be upheld if a party with an interest in the land to which it relates would be prejudiced by any procedural irregularities in its service.
-In this case, the appellant has been able to submit a valid appeal in respect of her address and has not therefore suffered prejudice in this matter.
+In this case, the enforcement notice is worded to cover all caravans sited within the area identified on the plan attached to it, whether or not their specific addresses are listed.
+The appellant has been able to submit a valid appeal in respect of her address and has not therefore suffered prejudice in this matter. - 13.
+An earlier notice, subsequently withdrawn did not, apparently, include the appellant's property but this does not impact on the validity of the second notice on which it is included.
 The appeal on ground (e) consequently fails.